dynarithmic/twain_library-java/README.md

 ## Setting the JNI version to use

-By default, the 32-bit Unicode version of the JNI DLL's are used.
-This means that by default, the Java application will be using the 32-bit TWAIN system (meaning that you can access 32-bit TWAIN devices).
+By default, if the Java runtime being used is 32-bit, the 32-bit Unicode version of the JNI DLL's are used.
+Similarly, if the Java runtime being used is 64-bit, the 64-bit Unicode version of the JNI DLL's will be used.

-If you require access to 64-bit TWAIN devices, on startup your application must use the 64-bit JNI DLLs.
-To do this, the **DTWAINGlobalOptions** class has two static methods named *setJNIVersion* that must be called before a TWAIN session has been started (an instantiation of a **TwainSession** object).
+If you want to change the JNI version to be used at runtime, the **DTWAINGlobalOptions** class has two static methods named *setJNIVersion* that must be called before a TWAIN session has been started (an instantiation of a **TwainSession** object).
 One static method uses an integer, the other uses a string, to set the JNIVersion.

 The various settings for the JNI Version are as follows: